johnardavies/City_map/README.md

 The index of multiple deprivation data that hae been mapped is available from https://data-communities.opendata.arcgis.com/datasets/d4b79be994ac4820ad44e10ded313df3_0

+**Data processing for map**

 The processing of the food standards agency and Food banks data is done using the notebook Liverpool_map.ipynb the files and the Dockerfile in the map_data_processing folder

-To run build the container image for the data processing after cloning the repo, tagging it as map_processing
+To build the container image for the data processing after cloning the repo, tagging it as map_processing
 ```
 $ docker build --tag map_processing map_data_processing
 ```